CONTACT ONE OF OUR TEAM TO ARRANGE A CALL BACK - ARRANGE A CALL BACK

 • Mount the Wheel: Carefully place the wheel onto the spindle, aligning the centre bore with the cone for proper centring.

-Balancing Process:
+Wheel Balancing Process:

 • Power Up: Turn on the balancer according to the manufacturer's instructions.